jndiogo/sibila/docs/models/sibila_cli.md

 sibila formats -q filename
 ```

-To register a chat template format, where match is a regexp that matches the model filename, template is the Jinja chat template:
+To register a chat template format, where template is the Jinja chat template and optional match is a regexp that matches model filename:

 ```
-sibila formats -s format_name match template
+sibila formats -s format_name template [match_regex]
 ```